brendadeeznuts1111/Arsenal-Lab/docs/community/welcome-discussion.md

 Share your projects, benchmarks, success stories, achievements, and migration experiences!

 ### 📦 **Package Management**
 **NEW!** Discussions about Bun PM commands, catalog dependencies, security audits, and package management best practices.
+Share your monorepo optimization success stories!

+### ⭐ **Recognition**
+Celebrate community achievements and A+ Grade validations.
+Nominate outstanding contributors and enterprise implementations.

 ## 🎯 How to Get Started